-Two developments contributed to the beginning of the Vietnam War; Communist coming to power in China in 1949; the Korean War in 1950.
+Two developments contributed to the beginning of the Vietnam War; the Communists coming to power in China in 1949; the Korean War in 1950.

-In January,1950, the People’s Republic of China and the Soviet Union recognized the Democratic Republic of Vietnam, under the leadership of Ho Chi Minh, with Hanoi as its capital.
-This, along with the commencement of the Korean war in June the same year, drew the United States’ attention for intervention in the region, in order to curb the growing communist influence.
+In January 1950, the People’s Republic of China and the Soviet Union recognized the Democratic Republic of Vietnam, under the leadership of Ho Chi Minh, with Hanoi as its capital.
+This, along with the commencement of the Korean war in June of the same year, drew the United States’ attention to intervention in the region, in order to curb the growing communist influence.

-The US did not expect a protracted involvement and initially it restricted its involvement to supply of weapons, training and financial aid to the government in South Vietnam.
-But from 1965 onwards, the US committed its military forces in direct engagement and was to mark the beginning of a long-drawn-out war that culminated with the US withdrawal from Saigon on March 29, 1973.
+The US did not expect a protracted involvement and initially, it restricted its involvement to the supply of weapons, training, and financial aid to the government in South Vietnam.
+But from 1965 onwards, the US committed its military forces to direct engagement and was to mark the beginning of a long-drawn-out war that culminated with the US withdrawal from Saigon on March 29, 1973.

 Domestic opposition to the war